 Thomas P. Boston Corbett Dugout - Concordia, Kansas

-A crude, nearly 60 year old marker marks the site of Boston Corbett's Dugout home and farmstead near Concordia, Kansas.
+A crude, 60+ year old marker marks the site of Boston Corbett's Dugout home and farmstead near Concordia, Kansas.

 Thomas P. "Boston" Corbett was a sergeant in the Union Army who disobeyed orders that John Wilkes Booth should be captured alive and shot and killed Booth on April 26, 1865.
 Boston was discharged from the army and moved back to Boston where he resumed work as a hatter.
 Over the next few years, he moved to Connecticut and later New Jersey where he was a lay preacher.

 Corbett moved to Kansas in 1878, where he started a farmstead near Concordia and lived in a dugout home.
 He sometimes shot at people who tried to approach the home.